A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Single-Dose Likelihood

-For the same choices of $(n,\phi)$ considered in Table \ref{glr.val}, Table \ref{k.val} reports the \lq\lq effective" values of $(k_1,k_2)$ of the 3+3 and various interval designs, regarded as GLR-based designs with the same target DLT rate and the same decision boundaries in $\widehat p$.
+For the same choices of $(n,\phi)$ considered in Table \ref{glr.val}, Table \ref{k.val} reports the \lq\lq effective" values of $(k_1,k_2)$ of the 3+3 and various interval designs, regarded as interval designs based on $\text{GLR}_{\text{sd}}$ with the same target DLT rate and the same decision boundaries in $\widehat p$.
 The 3+3 design is not really an interval design; it does not have a clearly stated target DLT rate or precisely defined decision boundaries in $\widehat p$.
-To ease the comparison, for each given value of $\phi$, I use the results in Table \ref{glr.val} to determine the ranges of possible values of $(k_1,k_2)$ for GLR-based designs that make the same decisions as the 3+3 design for $n=3$ and $n=6$.
+To ease the comparison, for each given value of $\phi$, we use the results in Table \ref{glr.val} to determine the ranges of possible values of $(k_1,k_2)$ for interval designs based on $\text{GLR}_{\text{sd}}$ that make the same decisions as the 3+3 design for $n=3$ and $n=6$.
 The BOIN, TEQR and i3+3 designs have well-defined decision boundaries in $\widehat p$, which are substituted into equation \eqref{glr.formula} to compute $(k_1,k_2)$.
 By replacing $x$ with $n\widehat p$ in the posterior distribution of $p$, the mTPI design can be extended easily to accommodate a continuous $\widehat p$ and thus can be treated in the same manner.
-For the BOIN design, I set $\phi_1=0.6\phi$ and $\phi_2=1.4\phi$ as recommended by \citet{ly15}.
-For the TEQR, mTPI and i3+3 designs, the equivalence interval is chosen to be $(\phi-0.05,\phi+0.05)$, consistent with common practice.
+For the BOIN design, we set $\phi_1=0.6\phi$ and $\phi_2=1.4\phi$ as recommended by \citet{ly15}.
+For designs that require an equivalence interval, it is chosen to be $(\phi-0.05,\phi+0.05)$, consistent with common practice.
 A uniform prior is used in the mTPI design.